alpheios-project/embed-lib/README.md

 The library has been tested under the latest releases (as of September 2019) of the Chrome, Firefox and Safari browsers on desktops/laptops and mobile.
 Internet Explorer and proprietary mobile device browsers are not supported.

-## Including alpheios-embedded

-See also sample files `sample.html` and `sample-cdn.html` at the root of this repository.

-**1. Add Alpheios to your page**
+## Adding Alpheios to your page

 For most websites, we recommend that you use Alpheios directly from the CDN.
 This is the least complicated setup.
+The following steps are the bare minimum needed to activate the default Alpheios functionality for your page, pulling the Alpheios code from the CDN.

+(See also sample files `sample.html` and `sample-cdn.html` at the root of this repository)

-First link the stylesheet in the `<head>` of your page:
+1. First link the stylesheet in the `<head>` of your page:

 ```
 <link rel="stylesheet" href="https://cdn.jsdelivr.net/npm/alpheios-embedded@3.0.0/dist/style/style.min.css"/>
 ```

-Next, add the following Javascript to your page to import the Embedded Library code and dependencies and activate it.
+2. Next, add the following Javascript to your page to import the Embedded Library code and dependencies and activate it.
 ```
 <script type="text/javascript">
     document.addEventListener("DOMContentLoaded", function(event) {